bitraf/web/README.md

 ## Structure

-Most of the Bitraf website is actually wiki-pages.
+Most of the pages linked on the Bitraf website is actually wiki-pages.
+For instance [Kontorplasser](https://bitraf.no/wiki/Kontorplasser), [Foreningen](https://bitraf.no/wiki/Foreningen) and [Sponsorer](https://bitraf.no/wiki/Sponsorer).
+These you can edit using Mediawiki web interface once you have [logged in](https://bitraf.no/mediawiki/index.php?title=Spesial:Logg_inn).

-The frontpage/landing-page is however stored here.
+However, the pages with dynamic content are stored here.
+For instance the frontpage ([index.php]((https://github.com/bitraf/web/blob/master/index.php))), the gallery ([galleri.php](https://github.com/bitraf/web/blob/master/galleri.php))

 ## Making changes